QuazChick/bedrock-wiki/docs/entities/entity-properties.md

     - stirante
     - TheItsNameless
     - SmokeyStack
-description: Entity Properties were implemented to save data or store values on entities efficiently without needing the use of components or attributes in server-side of the entity, similar to Block Properties.
+    - QuazChick
 ---

-Documentation on the new Entity Properties, also known as Actor Properties, introduced in the 1.16.230.52 Minecraft: Bedrock Edition beta version.
-Entity Properties were implemented to save data or store values on entities efficiently without needing the use of components or attributes (For example, "minecraft:variant") in server-side of the entity (Behavior Pack), similar to Block Properties.
+Entity properties (also known as actor properties) allow data to be stored on entities without needing the use of components or attributes (such as `minecraft:variant`) in the server-side of the entity, similar to block states.

 ## Entity Properties Definition